alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/toolbars/toolbars.md

 A toolbar can display tooltips when the user points the mouse pointer at a toolbar button.
 A ToolTip is a small pop-up window that briefly describes the button or menu's purpose.

-The following examples shows how to use <xref:Alternet.UI.Toolbar> component:
+The following example shows how to use <xref:Alternet.UI.Toolbar> component:

 ```xml
 <Window>